whitebrick/hapi-serverless/README.md

 mvn package

 # serverless-offline uses docker to support java8
-# pull the image first so it's ready rather than on the first server request
+# pull the image first so it's ready rather than keeping the initial server request hanging
 docker pull lambci/lambda:java8

-# watch for changes of the jar and start the local server
+# watches for changes of the jar and start the local server
 npm start
 ```